learnercraft/learnercraft.github.io/src/content/docs/blog/2025-05-10-ispeakerreact-development-history.md

 ## Electron support

-To make the app work offline, we added [Electron](https://www.electronjs.org/) support ([pull request ↗](https://github.com/yllst-testing-labs/ispeakerreact/pull/13)).
+To make the app work offline like normal desktop apps, we added [Electron](https://www.electronjs.org/) support ([pull request ↗](https://github.com/yllst-testing-labs/ispeakerreact/pull/13)).

 The original version, *iSpeaker: Pronunciation Tool*, was once available on the Microsoft Store.
 It was based on the first revamp and bundled with audio/video files.
 However, the file size—around 3GB—made it difficult to distribute and update.